sagemath/sage/pkgs/sagemath-giac/README.rst

 About this pip-installable source distribution
 ----------------------------------------------

-This pip-installable source distribution ``sagemath-giac`` is a small optional distribution for use with ``sagemath-standard``.
+This pip-installable source distribution ``sagemath-giac`` provides a Cython interface to GIAC.

-It provides a Cython interface to the ``giac`` library for the purpose of computing graph (iso/auto)morphisms.